 Colorado Life & Health Insurance License Exam Overview

-Passing this exam qualifies you to sell life insurance, health insurance, annuities, and related products throughout Colorado—a state with nearly 6 million residents, a booming economy, and strong outdoor lifestyle culture that creates unique insurance needs.
+Passing these exams qualifies you to sell life insurance, health insurance, annuities, and related products throughout Colorado—a state with nearly 6 million residents and a strong outdoor lifestyle culture that creates unique insurance needs.

 Exam Format at a Glance